Jump to accessibility statement Skip to content

 After several years of clinical practice in adult mental health and smoking cessation in the National Health Service in the UK, I moved into academia and gained experience in teaching and research.
 I initially worked in the field of tobacco control and then focused on cancer screening.

-I was awarded a Master of Public Health from the University of Liverpool, MSc in Clinical Psychology from the University of Groningen, and PhD in Public Health by Lancaster University.
+I was awarded an MA in Public Health from the University of Liverpool, MSc in Clinical Psychology from the University of Groningen, and PhD in Public Health by Lancaster University.

-I am an associate member of FUSE, the Centre for Translational Research in Public Health, a member of the Mixed Methods International Research Association, and a Fellow of the Royal Society of Public Health.
+I am Associate Director for Sunderland for FUSE, the Centre for Translational Research in Public Health, a member of the Mixed Methods International Research Association, and a Fellow of the Royal Society of Public Health.

 Teaching and supervision

-I am a Senior Lecturer in Public Health for Medicine and act as the Public Health Lead throughout Phase 1 of the undergraduate MBChB Medicine at the University of Sunderland.
+I am an Associate Director in Public Health for Medicine and Vice-Chancellor Research and Knowledge Exchange Fellow.
+I act as the Public Health Lead throughout Phase 1 of the undergraduate MBChB Medicine.

 Research interests for potential research students